-Earth and Environmental Sciences Department office: 3131 Ingersoll Hall Phone: 718.951.5416 Full-time Faculty Professors: Chamberlain, Cranganu, Marra, Savage, Seidemann Associate Professors: Aja, Cheng, Powell Assistant Professors: Boger, Branco Lecturer: Garb The Department Earth and Environmental Sciences (formerly the Department of Geology) provides both study and research in subjects related to the solid earth and its atmosphere and hydrosphere.
-For the graduate student, areas of study and exploration include coursework, seminars and labs in a variety of subjects including meteorology and earth science to the geology of U.S. national parks; the history of life on earth through the study of fossils and the evolution of early life forms; geophysics; mineralogy; changes in the global environment; and many other topics.
-Our research labs support studies in petrophysics, analytical geochemistry, experimental geochemistry, paleontology, petrology and GIS-supported geology.
+Earth and Environmental Sciences Department office: 3131 Ingersoll Hall Phone: 718.951.5416 Full-time Faculty Professors: Chamberlain, Cranganu, Marra, Savage, Seidemann Associate Professors: Aja, Cheng, Powell Assistant Professors: Boger, Branco Lecturer: Garb The Department of Earth and Environmental Sciences provides both study and research in subjects related to the solid earth and its atmosphere and hydrosphere.
+For the graduate student, areas of study and exploration include coursework, seminars and labs in a variety of subjects including meteorology and earth science to the geology of U.S. national parks; the history and evolution of life on earth through the study of fossils; geophysics; mineralogy; changes in the global environment; and many other topics.
+Our research labs support studies in petrophysics, analytical and experimental geochemistry, environmental geochemistry, hydrology, coastal studies, oceanography, paleontology, petrology and GIS-supported geology.
 Specific resources include reaction cell ICP-MS, XRD, high-resolution TEM, wet labs and research petrographic microscopes.
 Off-campus electron microprobe and variable pressure SEM facilities are available for graduate student research.
 Collections of minerals, rocks, fossils, meteorites, and other earth materials, held by local institutions with which the Department of Earth and Environmental Sciences is affiliated are available for student research.
 M.A. degree program in earth and environmental sciences HEGIS code 1914; SED program code 02091 The M.A. program in earth and environmental sciences offers advanced instruction and research experience in a wide array of subjects in earth and environmental sciences.
 Depending on the interests of the student, the degree program can include lectures, laboratory work, field work, seminars, and teaching.
-Thesis research may be conducted in such areas as classical geology, including petrology, sedimentology, geochemistry, and paleontology; geotechnology, including GIS and remote sensing; and environmental science, including groundwater hydrology, environmental chemistry, and aquatic pollution.
 The M.A. degree prepares students for employment in university-based laboratories, in environmental and geological consulting companies, in such governmental regulatory agencies as the EPA, NYDOE, and NPS, in state and federal survey departments, and in urban planning agencies.
 It also provides masters-level research training for earth science teachers.
-Our M.A. degree prepares students to pursue a doctoral degree at the Graduate Center of the City University of New York or at another university of their choice, and to teach and research at the college and university level.
-Matriculation requirements Applicants must offer an undergraduate major in earth and environmental sciences or geology, or a related field, completed with a grade point average of 3.00 (B) or higher.
-General matriculation and admission requirements of the Division of Graduate Studies are in the section "Admission" of the Graduate Bulletin.
-Within twelve months of matriculation, the student must pass a qualifying examination given by the department.
-Details regarding the examination may be obtained from the department.
-Degree requirements Thirty credits in courses in earth and environmental sciences are required for the degree.
-With permission of the graduate earth and environmental sciences committee, pertinent courses in other science departments may be included in the 30 credits.
-Students must choose one of the following options:
+Matriculation requirements Applicants must offer an undergraduate major in geology, or a related field, completed with a grade point average of 3.00 (B) or higher.
+General matriculation and admission requirements of the Division of Graduate Studies are in the Bulletin section "Admission."
+Degree requirements Thirty credits in courses in Earth and Environmental Sciences are required for the M.A. degree.
+Pertinent courses in other science departn ments may be included in the 30 credits with permission of the Graduate Deputy.
+Student must pass a comprehensive examination.